 Fortunately, only a small number of mothers report noticeable changes in the taste of their milk as a result of storage, but if you are one of them, it can be extremely frustrating.
 While the milk is still safe to consume, some babies may refuse to drink it if there is a strong change in flavor, though others don't seem to mind a mild change.
 If your baby refuses to drink the milk, the only option is to discard the milk or donate it to the nearest milk bank.

 If you notice odor changes in your expressed breast milk after storage, consult your health care provider and/or a lactation consultant.
 Mothers can heat (scald) the milk before storing it, to reduce lipase activity and prevent odor changes.
 Scalding requires that the milk be heated until tiny bubbles form around the edge of the pan (approximately 180°F or 82°C).
 Do not heat to a full, rolling boil (212°F or 100°C).
 Remove the milk from the heat as soon as the bubbles appear, then cool and store.
-Scalding will destroy some of the milk’s anti-infective properties and may alter nutrient levels, but this is seldom a concern unless all of the milk a baby receives is heat-treated.
+Scalding will destroy some of the milk's anti-infective properties and may alter nutrient levels, but this is seldom a concern since babies will still accept milk during breastfeeding.

 Make milk storage easy and safe by storing your milk in any glass or BPA-free plastic container made for food storage—including plastic bags specifically designed for storing human milk.
 Label the container with the date and time.
 Allow room for expansion if you plan to freeze the milk.